Reading time: 10 minutes

 “I knew in my gut if I could acquire this space, if I could create the opportunity for myself and then share it with other people, that we could hook dreams.
 And if I hooked a dream with somebody and they hooked with me, then we could hook more dreams together and create an ecosystem that benefitted everybody.
 Then maybe everybody could be a little more creative, a little more real, a little more daring, a little more risky, because they were connected to other people doing the same thing.
 It’s a family.”

 A family of foolhardy misfits, a chest of coupled dreams.
 Without them, Boxcar is just an old building.
 But, for now, it feels like a train car being pulled toward some remarkable, enchanting place.
-And I, for one, am aboard, if only to see what's at the next stop.

 A version of this story was originally published February, 2017, at Utah Stories.